Yasuko/webauth_angular_laravel/README.md

 - nodejs 10.16 or later
 - angular 9 or later

-All the WebAuth implementation parts are described in export, so should they be readable with vue.js?
+Be sure to have an SSL key ready.
+You can use unauthenticated certificates only on Localhost.

+In the client-side code, all the parts related to the implementation are described by export.
+So, perhaps vue.js can be loaded?

 Please execute with "--recursive" option to include submodule when git clone